DanielSTS/DesignPatternsAPI/README.md

-# Desenvolvimento de uma API REST usando Padrões de Projetos
+# Design Patterns API

-Projeto do componente curricular Padrões de Projetos, no curso de Bacharelado em Engenharia de computação, IFPB, Campus Campina Grande.
+A REST API that implements design patterns, developed as part of the Design Patterns curriculum component in the Bachelor's degree in Computer Engineering, IFPB, Campus Campina Grande.

-## Descrição
+## Description

-A aplicação possibilita o cadastro de eventos e seus organizadores, permitindo que pessoas interessadas possam se inscrever neles.
+The application enables the registration of events and their organizers, allowing interested individuals to sign up for them.

-## Tecnologias
+## Technologies
 - `Java`
 - `SpringBoot`
 - `MySQL`